oracle-livelabs/database/23cfree/introduction/intro-json-enhancements.md

 In this workshop, you will explore:
 *	How to store, query and process JSON documents in collections using the SODA API
 *	How to use SQL to query, generate and process JSON data
-*	How to convert JSON data to the relational model (for example: for analytics or reporting)
+*	How to use the Mongo API to query or manipulate data in the Oracle Database
-*	How to generate JSON data from relational sources (for example: to serve a microservice)
-*	How to update JSON data
-*	How to perform transactions over JSON data
-*	How to use stored procedures with JSON business logic
+*	How to use the newest SQL Enhancements to work with JSON data
-*   How to connect to Oracle Database using MongoDB tools

 ### Prerequisites